Mudi

 Caring Guide

-Here's some great news - the Mudi is generally a robust, healthy breed!
+Here's some great news – the Mudi is generally a robust and healthy breed!
 Their working heritage has blessed them with excellent stamina and fewer genetic issues than many purebreds.
 With proper care, you can expect your Mudi mate to be by your side for 12-14 years of adventures.

-However, like all breeds, there are some health considerations to keep in mind.
-Hip and elbow dysplasia can occur, where joints don't develop properly, potentially causing mobility issues and arthritis later in life.
-Responsible Australian breeders will have their breeding dogs evaluated through schemes like the Orthopedic Foundation for Animals.
+However, like all breeds, there are some health considerations.
+Hip and elbow dysplasia can occur, where the joints don't form properly, potentially causing arthritis later in life.
+Reputable ANKC registered breeders in Australia screen their breeding stock for these conditions; always ask to see the parents' hip and elbow scores.

-Patellar luxation (kneecap dislocation) is another condition to watch for.
-You might notice your dog briefly holding up a back leg or kicking it out behind them - this is often them relocating their kneecap back into place.
-While more common in smaller breeds, it can affect Mudis too.
+Patellar luxation (a dislocating kneecap) is another condition to watch for.
+You might notice your dog briefly skip or kick a back leg out – this is often them popping the kneecap back into place.
+Some Mudis may also develop primary epilepsy or cataracts, so regular vet check-ups are important.

 Feeding a Mudi is like fuelling a high-performance sports car - they need quality nutrition to support their active lifestyle!
 These energetic dogs do best on premium dog food that meets nutritional standards, whether you choose commercial kibble or work with your vet on a home-prepared diet.